-Even great products have a limited lifespan and although Tyent’s water ionizer filters are extremely durable, they will eventually need to be replaced.
+Even great products have a limited lifespan, and although Tyent’s water ionizer filters are extremely durable, they will eventually need to be replaced.
+Follow these steps!

-Fortunately, Tyent engineers took ease of filter replacement into consideration when designing the MMP line of counter top water ionizers.
+Fortunately, Tyent engineers took ease of filter replacement into consideration when designing the MMP line of countertop alkaline ionizers.

 Tyent’s Dual Filtration System

 Primary Filter – This filter contains ACF active carbon that removes large contaminants like organic compounds, chlorine, rust, and sediment.

 Secondary Filter – This filter contains ceramic material that balances the ions and minerals in the water.

 After extended use, both these filters deteriorate, which is why they need to be replaced.